West Lothian Citizens Panel

 The Council and its partners - organisations like NHS Lothian, Police Scotland, Scottish Fire and Rescue Service, West Lothian College and the Voluntary Sector know it is important to become more knowledgeable about local people's views and opinions about a whole range of issues relating to living in West Lothian.
 The Citizens Panel is one way that local people can express their views.

 Membership of the panel is on a voluntary basis.
 Individuals are either invited onto the Panel through random selection or can request to be involved themselves.
 The panel is refreshed every three years to ensure that it is representative of the West Lothian population and to give other West Lothian residents the opportunity to take part.
-The panel was refreshed in 2016 and now has around 2800 members.
+The panel was last refreshed in 2016 and now has around 2800 members.
 The demographic profile of the panel indicates that is is representative of the West Lothian population in terms of age, gender, tenure, ethnicity and multi-member ward.
+Work is now underway to refresh the panel once again, to ensure that new members are recruited to the panel, and that it represents the population of West Lothian at this time.

 Quality of Life Survey